20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 Gestures is one game that comes to mind.
 It requires quick reading.
 We tried this game with Maria and it was a disaster.

-If you have an older child who struggles with reading, you can buy a game for younger kids which requires some reading, but doesn’t overwhelm the child.
+If you have an older child who struggles with reading, you can buy a game for younger kids that requires some reading but doesn’t overwhelm the child.

 This is a good way to sneak in some reading that your child won’t find frustrating.